RuolongMao/Final_Project/README.md

 ### Reference & Sketch
 Ailon, N., Charikar, M., & Newman, A. (2008).
 Aggregating Inconsistent Information: Ranking and Clustering.
 Journal of the ACM (JACM), 55(5).
+Chierichetti, Flavio, Nilesh Dalvi, and Ravi Kumar.
+"Correlation clustering in mapreduce."
+Proceedings of the 20th ACM SIGKDD international conference on Knowledge discovery and data mining.
+2014.